 1. Writing Centre services complement the teaching process.
 We request your support in encouraging your students to consult at the Centre, regarding any assignments you give them.
 As you know, such consultations are beneficial for writers at all levels of proficiency, for the 'strong' and also for the 'weak.'

 2. Our goal is to empower the student, especially so that they overcome anxieties as to judgment.
 In this regard, our experience has shown that making appointments mandatory or linking them with extra credit- even with the worthiest of intentions- tends to be perceived as burdensome.
-Therefore, we no longer accommodate mandatory or credit-linked sessions at the Writing Centre.
+Therefore, we no longer advocate mandatory or credit-linked sessions at the Writing Centre.
 Further, Writing Centre sessions will remain confidential, at the option of the student.

 3. Please feel free to ask the Writing Centre to conduct group sessions related to any type of writing (eg., response papers, book reviews) or writing process, for your class.
 We will be happy to do so.
 You can contact us on email, phone, or chat.